-Rudolf Colloredo-Mansfeld (76) Sociocultural Anthropology; Latin America; Economic and Social Change in Indigenous Communities in the Ecuadorian Andes; Indigenous Political Movements; Material Culture and Social Process
+Rudolf Colloredo-Mansfeld (76) Sociocultural Anthropology; Latin America; Economic and Social Change in Indigenous Communities in the Ecuadorian Andes; Indigenous Political Movements; Commodities and Consumption, Artisans, Food Systems

 Arturo Escobar (53) Political Ecology; Anthropology of Development, Social Movements, and Science and Technology; Latin America; Colombia

 Dorothy C. Holland (16) Identity and Agency, Social Practice Theory, Social Movements, Alternative Agri-food Movement, History in Person, Cultural Studies, Environmental Activism, Schooling and Work, United States

 Dale L. Hutchinson (63) Bioarchaeology, Human Osteology, Forensic Anthropology, Paleopathology, Health and Nutrition, Agricultural

 Origins and Consequences, Southeastern and Mid-Atlantic United States, South America

 Fatimah L.C.
 Jackson (80) Human Biological Variation, Population Substructure, Ancestry, Health Disparities, Africa and the Transatlantic African Diaspora, Co-Evolutionary Effects of Phytochemical Exposures, Human Population Genetics, Biocultural Processes; Integrative Science, Experimental Bioanthropology; Africa, the Americas

 Paul W. Leslie (37) Human Ecology, Biological Anthropology, Demography, Population Genetics, Reproduction, East Africa